0xh3b3/chirpy-blog/_posts/2025-8-1-echoes-of-war.md

     WRITERS COMMENTS:

-    "At this point, from the many ctf-writeup I have written you should have realised how understanding hexadecimals is very important not just in CTFs but in Ethical Hacking and Cyber Security in general, I challenge the reader to go and research and understand more about hexadecimal numbers.
-I have encountered Hexadecimals in Forensics, Programming, Cryptography, etc both in CTFs and real world scenarios"
+    "At this point, from the few ctf-writeup I have written you should have realised how understanding hexadecimals is very important not just in CTFs but in Ethical Hacking and Cyber Security in general, I challenge the reader to go and research and understand more about hexadecimal numbers.
+I have encountered Hexadecimals in Forensics, Programming, Cryptography, etc. both in CTFs and real world scenarios"

     ~0xh3b3